 ***All application materials must be received by the Graduate Admissions Office by January 20th***.

 It is imperative that you read this thoroughly.
 Should you not find information you need on this page or links on this page, please email email@example.com.

 Undergraduate applicants must have a bachelor's degree or expect one by the end of the academic year in which they apply.
 Applicants must have a grade point average of 3.0 or greater (on a scale of A = 4.0) for the last 60 hours of undergraduate work.

 Graduate applicants who have or will have a master's degree must have a grade point average of 3.0 or greater (on a scale of A = 4.0) for their graduate course work.

 Admission to the PhD program is highly competitive.

 ***Application materials are due January 20th.***

 Students must indicate on their application that they are requesting admission to the PhD program.
 The Department only admits students in the Fall Semester.
 Graduate degrees are conferred by The Graduate School on the recommendation of the Department of Criminology and Criminal Justice; therefore, students are expected to be familiar with the requirements of The Graduate School in the latest Bulletin.

-- Statement of Purpose: Briefly explain why an advanced degree in criminology and criminal justice is of interest and why the applicant merits serious consideration (see guide).
+- Statement of purpose: Usually 2-3 pages.
+Briefly explain why an advanced degree in criminology and criminal justice is of interest and why the applicant merits serious consideration (see guide).

 - Writing sample: Should show your ability to write a research paper.
 If you’ve written a master’s thesis, please submit a chapter.